MicrosoftDocs/powerapps-docs/articles/sharepoint-scenario-build-report.md

     ![Filter by ProjectedStartDate](./media/sharepoint-scenario-build-report/05-03-17-filters-diff.png)

-5. Drag the columns of the table so you can see all the data.
+5. Resize the columns of the table so you can see all the data.
 The visualization should now look like the following image.

     ![Table with ApprovedStartDiff values](./media/sharepoint-scenario-build-report/05-03-18-chart-diff.png)